vishvAsa/sanskrit/vyAkaraNam/whitney/19_Chapter_XV_PERIPHRASTIC_AND_COMPOUND_CONJUGATION.md

 `anvavīkṣetām`, `aprāiṣīt`, `asambhramat` (MBh.); `abhyanimantrayat` (Har.); `vyāvasthāpi` (SDS.); compare also the forms from `palāy`, above, c.
-And AB. has once `niniyoja` (for `niyuyoja`, as read in the corresponding passage of ÇÇS.).
+And AB. has once `niniyoja` (for `niyuyoja`, as read in the corresponding passage of śśS.).
 Some of the apparent roots of the language have been suspected of being results of a similar unification of root and prefix: e. g. `āp` from `ā`+`ap`, `vyac` from `vi`+`ac`, `tyaj` from `ati`+`aj`.